 Leeds University Business School is proud to be a top ten research-intensive institution.
 Our research mission is to produce and disseminate research of world-class, to increase knowledge, skills, understanding and impact.

-This blog will showcase some of our research and the impact it has had by inspiring business managers, informing policy makers and influencing society.
-It will also feature informative entries for researchers at various stages of their careers, as well as news and opinion pieces of interest to the business research community.
+This blog showcases some of our research and the impact it has had by inspiring business managers, informing policy makers and influencing society.
+It also features informative entries for researchers at various stages of their careers, as well as news and opinion pieces of interest to the business research community.
 All the articles on this blog are the view of the individual authors, not Leeds University Business School or the University of Leeds.